MrityunjaiKumar/PhySyncBridge/docs/source/Get_Started/index.rst

 Introduction
 ============
-The physical computing bridge (PhyCom bridge) provides a platform from hardware as well as software side environment to achieve physical computing scope elaborated in the above section.
+The physical computing bridge (PhyCom bridge) provides a platform from hardware as well as software side environment to achieve physical computing scope.

-PhyCom is platform which have server side implementation of firmata(discussed below), client-server (request-response) model in its MCU.
+PhyCom is platform which have server side implementation of firmata, client-server (request-response) model in its MCU.
 This PhyCom is controlled by a host computer.
 This host computer acts as client in this client-server model.

 The communication link between PhyCom and host computer is achieved via serial communication, On host side this link enumerated as a COM port with the help of USB-To-Serial bridge.
 The data transfer is binary in nature and if of full duplex type.
 On server side, we have pre-burned firmata image which exposes firmata API over COM  port.
 On client side we uses PhySyncFirmata, a package to send commands to (request), and receives response from PhyCom Hardware side

 What You Need